 The selection of beneficiaries will be carried out through community-based targeting to reach the poorest and most vulnerable.
-The registration committee members will identify the poorest and most vulnerable households in their community and the list of the selected households will be presented to the larger community meetings to be vetted to eliminate those who are not eligible to benefit from the project.
+The registration committee members will identify the poorest and most vulnerable households in their community and the list of the selected households will be presented to the larger community meetings to be vetted through validation to eliminate those who are not eligible to benefit from the project.
 The County Core Team (CCT) will allocate the number of beneficiaries allocated to the county across the selected payams and bomas within the county based on the set criteria.
 The main principle for selecting payams and bomas, and allocating beneficiaries is based on the proportion of the number of poor and vulnerable people (poor with limited income opportunities, affected by disaster such as drought, chronic food insecurity, disability) within the Payams.

-If no PDC and BDC have yet been established in the selected Payam and its Bomas, the CCT will work with other county officials, the Local Government Board and UNOPS to establish PDCs and BDCs in accordance with the local government procedures for doing so.
-Once established, the PDC will then select Bomas and allocate a number of beneficiaries to each Boma based on the same principles outlined in the table below.
+If no P/BDC and B/QDC have yet been established in the selected Payam and its Bomas, the CCT will work with other county officials, the Local Government Board and UNOPS to establish P/BDCs and B/QDCs in accordance with the local government procedures for doing so.
+Once established, the P/BDC will then select Bomas and allocate a number of beneficiaries to each Boma based on the same principles outlined in the table below.
 After which the beneficiary registration committee is selected, trained and then beneficiary selection will commence.

-Table : HH targeting
+Table 1:Household targeting